Please ensure Javascript is enabled for purposes of website accessibility

 Important new findings from cemeteries and individual burials of ancient Melians are presented to the public from the first time in the Archaeological Museum of Milos from the 1st July 2022.

-On the occasion of the recent finds that were discovered in the Hellenistic City of Petra in Amyntaio, the Archaeological Museum of Florina hosts a temporary exhibition that presents the daily life and the various activities of the people of the Hellenistic period in the area.
-Duration from 5 February until 5 June 2024.
+On the occasion of the recent finds that were discovered in the Hellenistic City of Petra in Amyntaio, the Archaeological Museum of Florina hosts from 5 February 2024 a temporary exhibition that presents the daily life and the various activities of the people of the Hellenistic period in the area.